monome/docs/norns/wifi-files.md

 After a network is added, norns remembers the credentials.
 Known networks are stored under **CONNECT**.
 You can remove known networks under **DEL**.

 If you do not have access to a router, you can also turn the norns into a WIFI hotspot.
-This will create a new network which you can then connect to with your computer:
+This will create a new network which you can then connect to with your computer.

-- network name / SSID: `norns`
+*network name / SSID*: **norns**
-- default password: `nnnnnnnn`
+*default password*: **nnnnnnnn**
+{: .label .label-grey}

 ## update